Water Law Attorneys

-Water is arguably our most vital resource, and though approximately 70% of Earth’s surface is covered in it, only about 3% of that water is freshwater.
-However, most freshwater is inaccessible or polluted, leaving an estimated 0.4% of the water on the planet available for human consumption.
+Water is arguably our most vital resource, and though approximately 70 percent of Earth’s surface is covered in it, only about 3 percent of that water is freshwater, according to the World Water Reserve.
+However, most freshwater is inaccessible or polluted, leaving an estimated 0.4 percent of the water on the planet available for human consumption.

 Water Rights and Permitting

-Much of the U.S. West and Southwest is arid or semiarid, with pockets of subarctic, Mediterranean and tundra climates.
+Much of the U.S. West and Southwest is arid or semiarid, with pockets of subarctic, Mediterranean, and tundra climates.
 From Texas to California, states are experiencing an increase in the frequency and duration of extreme drought conditions.
-The U.S. Department of Agriculture’s Economic Research Service reported that more than 20% of the land in the western region of the U.S. had extreme or exceptional drought conditions, and approximately 70% had severe drought conditions.
+The U.S. Department of Agriculture’s Economic Research Service reported that more than 20 percent of the land in the western region of the U.S. had extreme or exceptional drought conditions, and approximately 70 percent had severe drought conditions.